 “We do not believe the country is going to return to recession.”–Shamaila Khan, AllianceBernstein

 Interest rates are still low relative to historical levels and inflation remains contained.
-Strong external fundamentals are in contrast to the other two countries that are experiencing volatility (i.e. Argentina and Turkey.)”
+Strong external fundamentals are in contrast to the other two countries that are experiencing volatility (for example, Argentina and Turkey.)”

 The Temer administration’s response to the truckers’ strike was more unorthodox than what the market had been expecting and brought forward concerns about the elections and the policies that a future administration may pursue.
 This was heightened by the fact that the centrist candidate, Geraldo Alckmin, is not polling well.
 And broader negative sentiment related to more vulnerable countries within emerging markets, such as Argentina and Turkey also exacerbated market reaction to the developments in Brazil.